WadeP6970/johnricco.github.io/_posts/2016-3-07-stata-panel.md

 title: A simple solution for creating panel data from scratch in Stata
 ---

-Recently I've been trying to put my entire workflow in Stata.
-This means doing even the most elementary things -- like setting up the skeleton of a dataset -- in Stata, and not in Excel, however tempting it may be.
+Recently I've been trying to put my entire workflow into Stata.
+This means doing even the most elementary things -- like setting up the skeleton of a dataset -- in Stata, and not in Excel, however tempting it may be for simple tasks.
 It can be frustrating but the long-run benefits are worth it, I think.

 One thing that is somewhat unintuitive in Stata is setting up the basics